 - 1. If included on your UPS model, make sure the maintenance bypass switch is in the open (off) position and that the guard is secured in place. - 2.
-Ensure that the REPO connector on the rear of the unit has a jumper between pins 7 to 8 or that it is properly wired to an Emergency Power Off circuit (normally closed). - 3.
-Make sure the breaker supplying power to the UPS is closed, and if necessary, press the input circuit breaker reset buttons at the rear of the UPS. - 4.
+Ensure that the REPO connector on the rear of the unit has a jumper between pins 7, 8 or that it is properly wired to an Emergency Power Off circuit (normally closed). - 3.
+Make sure the breaker supplying power to the UPS is closed and close the input breaker on the rear of the UPS if included on your UPS model or, press the input circuit breaker reset buttons at the rear of the UPS. - 4.
 Close all output breakers on the rear of the UPS (or in an external panel board, if used). - 5.
-If external battery cabinets are attached, close the breakers on the rear of each cabinet. - 6.
+If EBCs are attached, close the breakers on the rear of each cabinet. - 6.
 Power on the UPS by pressing and holding the Power button on the operation and display panel until the confirmation dialog appears.
-Use the Up/Down arrows to select YES, then press Enter. - 7.
-If this is the first time start-up of the UPS, the Start-up Guidance wizard opens to set the basic parameters of the UPS.
+Use the Up/ Down arrows to select YES, then press Enter. - 7.
+If this is the first time start up of the UPS, the Start up Guidance wizard opens to set the basic parameters of the UPS.
 Follow the prompts.

-For detailed description of UPS display functions and settings, see Operation and Display Panel on page 39.
+For detailed description of UPS display functions and settings, see Operation and Display Panel on page 29.